musicians and staff

 Sampson Spadafore

-Lifesongs Project Coordinator
+Lifesongs Project Coordinator (they/he)

 Sampson Spadafore (they/he) is a white, neurodivergent, Queer, Nonbinary Trans man currently living on settled Wabanaki land known as Westbrook, Maine.
 Sampson is an actor, writer, and social media manager.
 He writes poetry and articles focusing on mental health, Queer and Trans identity, sex and sexuality.
 He was the recipient of the 2022 Bodwell Fellowship through the Maine Writers and Publishers Alliance and Hewnoaks Artist Residency.
 They’re also an organizer and theater artist with a BFA from Nazareth University.
 Check out what Sampson’s been up to at samspadaforeofficial.com.